-I find it beneficial to think of drives as having three parts: Message, Method, and Accelerators.
+It might be beneficial to think of drives as having three distinct parts.

 So we add accelerators to engage our listeners, and encourage them to the phone during our membership drives.

 Jay Clayton is a fellow who has thought a lot about accelerators.
 He uses them to great advantage in the major market stations where he leads pledge drives.
 He understands that accelerators are an integral part of public radio’s on-air fundraising strategy.
 For him, the question is not if they should be used, it’s how they should be used.
 But with that, Jay offers one caveat: “Always remember: programming drives giving.
 Accelerators become the catalyst for when and how much people give.”

 What is it about a matching grant or an hourly goal or an iPad giveaway that grabs the attention of listeners and moves them to the phones?
 Jay sums it up in one word: “Deadlines.
 We must understand that accelerators create deadlines.
 And people respond to immediate deadlines.”

 Think of the accelerators that are solely based on immediate and looming deadlines.
 John Sutton popularized the Power Hour and One Day Drives.
 There’s also the hourly goal setting, and premiums that are only available for a limited time.
 Drives could be an endless parade of offers and deadlines and sweepstakes.
 So it's important to remember that like pungent spices in great food, deadlines must be used purposefully and in moderation.

 The long-term prospect of implementing new and effective accelerators may be challenging, but Jay Clayton’s advice is simple: “Good stations build little deadlines all along the drive.
 Mix things up so that it’s not the same every day.
 Mix challenges with sweepstakes, with matching money, with thank-you gifts, and maybe other kinds of accelerators that aren’t as obvious.”